una-auxme/paf/code/mapping/DesignDocument_TopDownMap.md

 The message types are also available in a stamped version that include a timestamp and data frame id

 Since the entity definition found below is much more complex, a custom datatype has to be implemented if we want to use tf2.
-TODO: possibilities?
+Using custom datatypes seems to be [possible](http://wiki.ros.org/tf2/Tutorials/Transforming%20your%20own%20datatypes), but it still has to use the tf2 Transforms

 ### [ethzasl_sensor_fusion](http://wiki.ros.org/ethzasl_sensor_fusion)